 Secure by Design

 The security of any infrastructure requires a proper balance of People, Process and Technology.
 The more People and Process, however, the greater the risk to the overall environment, due to errors of omission or sabotage.
 The base System z technology includes a number of built in technological features that reduce or mitigate risks.
+The following sections describe a subset of those capabilities.

 System zEnterprise server – PR/SM LPAR